Transcription: DNA copied into RNA

 The following resource ws originally accessed through the BioSciEd Net (BEN) digital resources collection, which is the National Science Digital Library (NSDL) Pathway for biological sciences education.
 For more teaching resources, please visit BEN to use their searchable database.
 BEN is free to use, but requires registration.

-- Prokaryotic Transcription- this animation, by MicrobeLibrary.org, shows an animation of the transcription process in prokaryotes.
+- Prokaryotic Transcription (now offline)- this animation, by MicrobeLibrary.org, shows an animation of the transcription process in prokaryotes.